Universal geometric cluster algebras from surfaces: The Curve Separation Property in many cases

 All eight vertices of the octagon are identified, and we take this common point to be the puncture.
 The curves $\lambda$ and $\nu$ are indicated as usual by a solid black and a dotted green line.
 The curve $\lambda$ appears in four pieces that are identified to a closed curve; the curve $\nu$ appears in two pieces.
 The top-right picture of Figure~\ref{closed sum example fig} shows the blue, red, and purple arcs constructed first.
 The bottom picture shows these three arcs, straightened and completed to a triangulation of $\S$.

 \case{$\lambda$ and $\nu$ both have spiral points at both ends, and they have an intersection that cannot be removed by changing the directions of spiral points.} Draw a purple arc between the spiral points of $\lambda$, following $\lambda$ closely except for the spirals.
 Possibly the endpoints of the purple arc coincide, but the purple arc does not bound an unpunctured or once-punctured monogon because $\lambda$ is not contractible to a spiral point and because $\lambda$ is not an excluded curve in Definition~\ref{quasi lam def}.
 Choose a spiral point of $\nu$ and label it $1$.
 Label the spiral points of $\lambda$ as $2$ and $3$.
-Let $\nu'$ be the part of $\nu$ from the chosen spiral point to the first point where $\nu$ intersects $\lambda$, aside from any intersections that arise if point $1$ coincides with point $2$ and/or $3$ and spiral directions of $\lambda$ and $\nu$ disagree there.
+Let $\nu'$ be the part of $\nu$ from the chosen spiral point to the first intersection point of $\lambda$ and $\nu$ that cannot be removed by changing the directions of spiral points.

 Draw a red arc that follows $\lambda$ closely from point $2$ without crossing it (except for the spiral) to $\nu'$, then follows $\nu'$ without crossing it (except for the spiral) to point~$1$.
 Draw a blue arc from point $3$ to point $1$ closely following $\lambda$ and then $\nu'$.
 These arcs are shown in the left picture of Figure~\ref{essential}.